prog4biol/pfb2019/README.md

 ```
 > We get the three words separated by tab characters.
 A common format for data is tab separated.

-You can backslash any chacter to escape it and have it printed as a literal.
-Although, since nothing is interpolated within the quotes, this can often be redundant.
+You can add a backslash before any chacter to force it to be printed as a literal.
+This is called 'escaping'.
+This is only really useful for printing literal quotes ' and "

 ```python
 >>> print("this is a \'word\'")